top of page

 Colette Ether

-• 2 min read
+• 3 min read

-If you live in North Carolina or anywhere that’s within the “cone of uncertainty” during hurricane season, you know the drill: one minute you’re planning your weekend, and the next you’re glued to the forecast wondering if that swirling blob in the Atlantic is coming for your neighborhood.
+If you live in North Carolina or anywhere that’s within the “cone of uncertainty” during hurricane season, you know the drill!
+One minute you’re planning your weekend, and the next you’re glued to the forecast, wondering if that swirling blob in the Atlantic is coming for your neighborhood.

 While we can’t control the weather, we can organize our homes to be ready for whatever storm season throws at us.
 Think of it as hurricane prep, but with a touch of order and calm to keep the chaos in check.
 I don't know about you, but kids seem to develop an unquenchable hunger for snacks during storms.
 So once your home is organized, don't forget to head out before the storm hits on a snack run!